lkuper/dissertation/dissertation/jfp-reviews-notes.md

 Good point; you're allowed to explicitly write Top to the LVar (although you wouldn't, because by doing so you would cause the program to step to the error state right away).
 I think what we mean here is that you cannot *unintentionally* reach Top.
-We can reword this.
+I've reworded this.

 > Definition 2.3, lub of stores: I would be interesting to know where this
 > definition is used.
 Apparently not in the operational semantics (good).
 I am